BurntSushi/blog/content/post/rust-error-handling.md

 [`find`](http://doc.rust-lang.org/std/primitive.str.html#method.find)
 method from the standard library.)

-Notice that when this function finds a matching character, it doen't just return the `offset`.
+Notice that when this function finds a matching character, it doesn't just return the `offset`.
 Instead, it returns `Some(offset)`. `Some` is a variant or a *value constructor* for the `Option` type.
 You can think of it as a function with the type `fn<T>(value: T) -> Option<T>`.
 Correspondingly, `None` is also a